mutagen-io/mutagen/doc/docker.md

 identifier.

-The `path` component must be non-empty (i.e. at least a `/` character) and can take one of three forms: an absolute path, a home-directory-relative path, or a home-directory-relative path for an alternate user:
+The `path` component must be non-empty (i.e. at least a `/` character) and can take one of four forms: an absolute path, a home-directory-relative path, a home-directory-relative path for an alternate user, or a Windows absolute path:

     # Example absolute path (/var/www)
     docker://container/var/www